Plumsail/helpdesk-docs/source/Configuration Guide/Upgrade manager.rst

 Upgrade manager
 ###############

 Upgrade manager allows you to install updates on your HelpDesk.
-Also it provides information about HelpDesk version and license.
+Also, it provides information about HelpDesk version and license.

 Navigate to settings using the icon in the navbar: